XVimProject/XVim/README.md

   [How to get XVim debug log](http://www.youtube.com/watch?v=50Bhu8setlc&feature=youtu.be)

   We appreciate if you write test case for the bug.
 Read "Write test" section in Documents/Developsers/PullRequest.md how to write test case.
 You do not need to update any source code but just write 7 items explained there in an issue you create.

+## Bug issue handling

+  Reported bugs are handled following order.

+  1. Confirm if the bug reproduce and the issue labeled as 'Bug'
+  2. Fix the bug in 'develop' branch
+  3. Confirm the fix by the reporter
+  4. The issue is labeled 'Done'
+  5. Confirm that the fix does not make another side effect.
+  6. Merged into 'master'
+  7. The issue is closed.

+  This order is only applied to 'Bug' issues.

 ## Contributions
   Any suggestions, bug reports or feature requests are welcome.